7ujian/meg4/docs/en/userinput.md

 NOTE: Only the Basic Multilingual Plane (`U+00000` to `U+0FFFF`) supported, with some exceptions for the emoticons range starting at `U+1F600`.
 Other codepoints will be simply skipped.

-This mode automatically quits after the characterer is entered.
+This mode automatically quits after the character is entered.

 ### Compose Mode